 - Line an 9 inch square brownie pan with parchment paper, let paper hang over sides.

-In a medium bowl, hand whisk together flour, cocoa powder, salt, and baking powder.
+- In a medium bowl, hand whisk together flour, cocoa powder, and salt.
 Set aside.

-Using a separate medium-large bowl combine dark chocolate chunks, dark brown sugar, and hot melted butter.
+- Using a separate medium-large bowl combine dark chocolate chunks, dark brown sugar, granulated sugar, and hot melted butter.

 - Stir with a rubber spatula until sugar is melted and chocolate chunks are mostly melted.